adithyarao3103/BFSS-CPPCODE/README.md

 :-------------------------:|:-------------------------:
 ![](/DATA_ANALYSIS/CPP/DIFFTEMPS/temps_0.18-0.10.png)  |  ![](/DATA_ANALYSIS/CPP/DIFFTEMPS/temps_0.28-0.20.png)

-Note that the correlator is symmetric about $\Delta t = 32/2$ due to the periodic boundary conditions.
-Therefore we have truncated the graph to $\Delta t = 16$.
-Also the correlator is missing a normalization factor and an overall term to be subtracted from it.
-The above (and the forthcoming) graphs are only to observe the behavior of the correlator.
+It is important to note that the correlator exhibits symmetry about $\Delta t = (\text{Number of lattice sites})/2$ due to the periodic boundary conditions imposed.
+Consequently, we have truncated the graphical representation to $\Delta t = 16$.
+Furthermore, it should be noted that the correlator lacks a normalization factor and an overall term that should be subtracted from it.
+The graphs presented here, as well as those that follow, are intended solely to illustrate the behavior of the correlator.

-Notice that as the temperature is decreased, the correlator deviates from the expected exponential decay.
+Upon examination, it is evident that as the temperature decreases, the correlator's behavior deviates from the anticipated exponential decay.

-To verify this behavior, I wrote the correlator observable in the existing FORTRAN code at https://github.com/gbergner/SYM1DMMMT and compared the results.
-The results are in the folder [FORTRAN/DIFFTEMPS](/DATA_ANALYSIS/FORTRAN/DIFFTEMPS) and are as follows
+To validate this observed phenomenon, we implemented the correlator observable in the existing FORTRAN codebase, which can be found at https://github.com/gbergner/SYM1DMMMT.
+Subsequently, we conducted a comparative analysis of the results.
+The outcomes of this investigation are available in the directory [FORTRAN/DIFFTEMPS](/DATA_ANALYSIS/FORTRAN/DIFFTEMPS) and are presented as follows

 Temperatures 0.10 - 0.18   |  Temperatures 0.20 - 0.28
 :-------------------------:|:-------------------------:
 ![](/DATA_ANALYSIS/FORTRAN/DIFFTEMPS/temps_0.18-0.10.png)  |  ![](/DATA_ANALYSIS/FORTRAN/DIFFTEMPS/temps_0.28-0.20.png)

-We see that the correlator indeed displays the same behavior and the observed behavior is not an artifact of the C++ code.
+The correlator exhibits consistent behavior across implementations, indicating that the observed phenomenon is not an artifact of the C++ codebase.
 Therefore, to scrutinize the behavior, we conducted the following analysis in an attempt to pinpoint the source of the discrepancy.

 ### [3 Colors](/DATA_ANALYSIS/CPP/3COLORCORR/) and [6 Colors](/DATA_ANALYSIS/CPP/6COLORCORR/)